PegionFish/Project-Miskatonic/information/How_To_Write_Your_Story.md

-# Operation Miskatonic Instruction Document No.1 How to write your own story
+# Operation Miskatonic Instruction Document

+# No.1 How to write your own story

-# WARNGING
+# WARNING
 Due to the maintainer of this project uses Chinese as his/her mother language, Chinese version of the instruction files should be consider as what the maintainer wants to express.
 The maintainer have done all he/she can do to make Chinese version and English version as similar as possible.
 So if you have ever found any mistakes, please email to boblao0714@gmail.com or report a issue.